aiformankind/lets-stop-wildfires-hackathon/README.md

 Last day to register is Jan 16, 2020.

 #### Contact Us
+If you have any questions, please feel free to

-Email us [ai.for.mankind@gmail.com](ai.for.mankind@gmail.com) if you have any questions and join us on Slack at https://tinyurl.com/y6pvbwee
+Email us at [ai.for.mankind@gmail.com](ai.for.mankind@gmail.com) or

+Join us on **Slack** at https://tinyurl.com/y6pvbwee

 By participating in this hackathon, participants agree to be bound by all of the terms and conditions as set out below.